Engee documentation

 1. Translation to Chisel - The code generator translates the input model into code in the Chisel language.
 Chisel is a language for high-level hardware description built into Scala.
 It provides abstractions that simplify hardware design and allow you to leverage Scala’s design capabilities;

-2. Conversion to FIRRTL - Chisel exposes high-level designs and converts to FIRRTL (Flexible Intermediate Representation for RTL).
-In this step:
+2. Convert to FIRRTL - Chisel exposes high-level designs and converts to FIRRTL (Flexible Intermediate Representation for RTL).
+At this stage:

 1. 1.
 High-level methods such as reduce are replaced by their low-level equivalents;